Table of Contents

 No, really.
 Everyone!

-It may be a part of your daily work, a tool to help you control your personal budget, or even an integral part of running your business—it’s always there.
+It may be a part of your daily work, a tool to help you control your personal budget or even an integral part of running your small business—it’s always there.

-A simple search on platforms like Upwork, Fiverr, or Freelancer.com to see that there are thousands of Excel job offers.
+A simple search on platforms like Upwork, Fiverr, or Freelancer.com will reveal that there are thousands of Excel job offers.
 But, freelance work isn’t for everyone.
 That’s why we’re here to overview other great ways to monetize your Excel skills.

 How much can you make selling spreadsheets?

-One thing is clear: thanks to the high demand you can easily make a second income by selling spreadsheets and templates online.
-Google Sheets is used by approximately 2 billion users every month, while Microsoft Excel has an estimated 750 million to 1.2 billion monthly users globally.
-It means that in case you create a useful Excel spreadsheet or a Google Sheets template, there are literally billions of potential customers out there that might be waiting for it.
+Almost 2 billion people use Google Sheets every month, while Microsoft Excel has an estimated 750 million to 1.2 billion monthly users.
+It means that in case you create a useful Excel spreadsheet or a Google Sheets template, there are literally billions of potential customers out there who might be waiting for it.

 Here are a few ways how you can use your spreadsheet powers to deal with everyday tasks: